Find out how sales content can take prospects from not knowing anything about you to wanting to meet with you.

 The key is to have the right information available at the right time.
 If the info the salesperson needs isn’t there, it eats up time because then she/he has to go back to “figuring out what to say.”

 The best part of this type of strategy is that once the prospect is ready for a conversation, the deal is almost done.
-You don’t have to spend meeting after meeting explaining why they need to change from status quo and how that will benefit their business.
+You don’t have to spend meeting after meeting explaining why they need to change from the status quo and how that will benefit their business.
 They already know.
 They’re ready to make a decision.

 4 Sales Content Ideas Guaranteed to Engage Prospects